TexasMedina CountyCourt Process

 2. Pre-Trial Hearings

-Plea Negotiations: Your attorney will negotiate with the prosecutor to potentially reach a plea agreement.
-A plea agreement can involve pleading guilty to a lesser charge or receiving a reduced sentence.
+Plea negotiations may also occur during this time.
+Your attorney may attempt to negotiate a plea deal with the prosecution, which could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of citizens will decide your guilt or innocence.
-In a bench trial, the judge will make the decision.
-Your attorney can advise you on which option is best for your case.
+If you and the prosecution cannot reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, or you can choose to have a bench trial, where the judge decides the case.

 Penalties for DUI in Medina County, TX